Add To Favorites

 Historic landmarks, astronomy, math, and British geography are integrated in this intriguing exploration on the mysteries of Stonehenge.

-On watercolor paper, sketch a scene of Stonehenge using Crayola® Colored Pencils.
+On watercolor paper, students sketch a scene of Stonehenge using Crayola® Erasable Colored Pencils.

 Using Crayola Crayons, color in the rocks of Stonehenge and grass around the stones.
-Press heavily with your crayons.
+Encourage students to press heavily with crayons.

-Cover your work area with recycled newspaper.
-Lightly cover your drawing with Crayola Watercolor Paints using Watercolor Brushes.
+Student groups cover their work area with recycled newspaper.
+Lightly cover drawings with Crayola Watercolor Paints using Watercolor Brushes.
 The crayon will resist the paint, so the grass and stones pop out from the sky and soil.
-Dry.
+Allow to air-dry.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step